 Yes absolutely!
-While we’ve nominated the Raise the Rate campaign as a focus in 2019 but we encourage a range of activities in regions, towns and cities from individuals and organisations focusing on any particular aspect of poverty they are most concerned about throughout the week, which is 13 -19 October 2019.
+While we’ve nominated the Raise the Rate campaign as a focus in 2019 but we encourage a range of activities in regions, towns and cities from individuals and organisations focusing on any particular aspect of poverty they are most concerned about throughout the week, which was 13 -19 October 2019.
 It will be held between 11-17 October 2020.

 Is Anti-Poverty Week affiliated to any political parties?